sjain224/food-delivery-repo/README.md

-A modern food ordering and delivery platform built with Java, Spring Boot, and React.
+A modern food ordering and delivery platform built with Java, Spring Boot, and Angular.

 🌟 Features